The 15 best LGBTQ+ bars, spaces and gatherings in Charlotte

 Go deeper: Cirque du Biere combines aerial arts and Charlotte's favorite pastime — drinking beer

-What to expect: High-energy music events and parties "created and curated by queer women" at venues in Charlotte and Raleigh.
+What to expect: Pop-up music events and parties "curated by LGBTQ+ ladies/djs/artists" at venues in Charlotte and Raleigh, per their Instagram bio.

 - Check out Girl's Room on Instagram for more upcoming events.